Djokovic Opens Finals Bid With Win Over Ruud - UrduPoint

 Djokovic arrived at game 10 with his one-game lead intact and the match apparently turning in his favour but Ruud saved two break points to hold his serve and eventually take the set to a tie-break.

-Ruud held a 4-3 advantage but Djokovic turned up the pressure by winning four straight games to claim the first set, and from there he raced clear.
+Ruud held a 4-3 advantage in the tie-break but Djokovic turned up the pressure by winning four straight games to claim the first set, and from there he raced clear.

-Djokovic immediately broke Ruud at the start of the second set and from there he strolled to victory, breaking one more time to claim the second set and the match.
+Djokovic immediately broke Ruud at the start of the second set and from there he strolled to victory, breaking one more time on his way to claiming the second set and the match.